 Another drug by the makers of Aduhelm (the newest Alzheimer’s medication, approved by the FDA in June 2021) is being tested and might also offer relief for people in the early stages of Alzheimer’s disease.
-It’s called lecanemab, and clinical studies show that it may help the brain by reducing the buildup of harmful plaques between cells.
+It’s called lecanemab, and clinical studies show that it may slow the progression of the disease by reducing the buildup of harmful plaques between cells.

-Lecanemab is a monoclonal antibody designed to attach itself to amyloid-beta and signal the immune system to attack.
-For people in the early stages of dementia, the reduction of amyloid-beta protein tangles can help with thinking and memory.
-Alzheimer’s disease is progressive, meaning it gets worse over time, but researchers believe the progression can be slowed down if those harmful amyloid-beta plaques are reduced in the brain.
+Lecanemab is a monoclonal antibody designed to attach itself to beta-amyloid and signal the immune system to attack.
+For people in the early stages of dementia, the reduction of beta-amyloid protein tangles can help with thinking and memory.
+Alzheimer’s disease is progressive, meaning it worsens over time, but researchers believe the progression can be slowed down if those harmful beta-amyloid plaques are reduced in the brain.

 As the number of Alzheimer’s cases climbs above 6 million in America, new pharmaceuticals offer hope for treatment.
-The FDA, in fact, has already begun working with lecanemab’s creators to speed up the process toward approval.
+The FDA has already begun working with lecanemab’s creators to speed up the process toward approval.
 For more on when lecanemab might become available to the public, see below.

-It looks like lecanemab reduces the development of harmful amyloid-beta plaques in the brains of people with mild Alzheimer’s disease, and therefore slows down the devastating effects of the disease.
-Lecanemab cannot cure Alzheimer’s, but someone with the disease can potentially hold onto memories and mental sharpness for a longer period of time by taking the medication.
+Lecanemab claims that the treatment reduces the development of harmful beta-amyloid plaques in the brains of people with mild Alzheimer’s disease.
+Lecanemab cannot cure Alzheimer’s, but someone with the disease can potentially hold onto recognition, memories, and mental sharpness for longer periods by taking the medication.

 Tests during Phase 2 showed the following, compared to placebo:

 – Those who received lecanemab had less amyloid-beta in their brains

 – The progression of dementia symptoms slowed down